Damages for Termination of Employee in Reprisal Against s. 50 of the OHSA

 1. What is Termination in Reprisal And How to Complain About it?

-An employee who have been terminated in reprisal when they are terminated shortly after they voiced their complaints to the management or after trying to enforce their employment law rights guaranteed under s.
+An employee is terminated in reprisal when he or she is terminated shortly after he or she voiced a complaint to the management or after trying to enforce his or her employment law rights guaranteed under s.
 50 of OHSA.

 An employee in entitled to filed a complaint to the Ministry of Labour.
 If the Ministry of Labour determined that further action is needed, the case will be referred to the Ontario Labour Relations Board (OLRB).